 - Add browned beef, vegetables, bay leaf, and stock to the pan, and pour just enough hot water over the meat to cover.
 Place the lid on the pan.
 Cook covered in a 350-degree oven for 2-4 hours or until meat is tender.

 Toasted Bread Crumbs

-Cook pasta as recommend by manufacturers instructions, drain and return to pan, pour remaining ½ cup melted butter over pasta and toss
+- Cook pasta as recommended by manufacturer instructions, drain, and return to pan, pour remaining ½ cup melted butter over pasta and toss

-Serve braised beef over pasta, sprinkle with 1 tablespoon bread crumbs
+- Serve braised beef over pasta, sprinkle with 1 tablespoon of bread crumbs